Meesai Madhavan: Plot

 The story begins in Kerala.
-Vignesh is the a three-year-old son of a doctor (Rajeev).
+Vignesh is the a three-year-old son of a doctor.
 He has two elder sisters.
 On Vignesh's fourth birthday, his father was late for the celebration but gives Vignesh a trumpet, which he likes very much.
-The same night while they were celebrating, Kabuliwala (Manivannan) comes with a child who was suffering from fever to the doctor.
+The same night while they were celebrating, Kabuliwala comes with a child who was suffering from fever to the doctor.
 The doctor does not treat the child and ask him to take the child to hospital.
 A call comes at midnight, saying that Kabooli's son is serious.
 The doctor rushes to the hospital and takes his son with him.
 Vignesh is very much attached to the music played by Kabuliwala.
 Kabuliwala's son Madhavan dies in the hospital, and Kabuliwala runs away from the hospital with Vignesh.

-After 15 years, the story shifts to Chennai, where we see Kannas (Thangaraj) and Kadalas (Ilavarasu) who are street boys.
-They stay with Amminiamma (Sabitha Anand) and are in love with her daughters.
+After 15 years, the story shifts to Chennai, where we see Kannas and Kadalas who are street boys.
+They stay with Amminiamma and are in love with her daughters.
 One of her daughters steals some valuables from the house where she does household work.
 In order to save them, Kannas and Kadalas go to prison.
 When they return, they find both are married and move out of the house with sorrow.
-Madhavan (Ramana) comes in search of Kannas and Kadalas because they went to prison for stealing the trumpet which was at stake.
+Madhavan comes in search of Kannas and Kadalas because they went to prison for stealing the trumpet which was at stake.
 Kannas and Kadalas have buried the trumpet in the ground and now there is a circus tent around it.
-While trying to take it out, the trumpet is taken by Rani (Kutti Radhika), the daughter of the circus owner Meesaikarar (Anandaraj).
+While trying to take it out, the trumpet is taken by Rani, the daughter of the circus owner Meesaikarar.
 Madhavan asks for the trumpet, and she refuses to give it.
 They fight with each other, and in the process, Madhavan tries to prove that Rani has an illicit relation with him.
 Meesaikarar is furious and he tries to kill Madhavan.
 But before that, Madhavan tells him that he did all this for his trumpet and has no relation with his daughter.
 Meesaikarar asks Rani to return the trumpet.
 Madhavan plays the same music which Kabuliwala used to play.
 All in the circus tent are shocked to hear it, and it is revealed that Madhavan is Meesaikarar's nephew.
 All in the circus tent accept him wholeheartedly.
 Madhavan ignores Rani, and she tries to commit suicide.
 Madhavan confesses his love for her.